 All offenders can appeal against a PCN by following the procedure below:

 Please Note: Should payment or appeal of the PCN not be received within 21 days of the date issued, the matter will be passed to our Debt Recovery Agents.
 At this point any discounted charge will no longer apply, .

 Offenders should note before making an appeal that all vehicles are photographed by digital camera, which is date- and time-stamped showing the offence committed.

 Photographs are for internal use only and they will only be passed over to a specialist debt collection agency and used as prosecuting evidence in any court case against you.
-We do not supply this evidence to members of the public.

 To make an appeal, please use the contact form on the contact page using the following link.
 Contact